18020132/dao-duc-tung.github.io/src/pages/projects/good-to-great/chapter-1-good-is-the-enemy-of-great/index.md

 ![the-enemy-of-great][the-enemy-of-great]

 _"It's just so easy to settle for a good life.
-That's why few people attain great lives."_
+That's why few people attain great lives." - Jim Collins_

 This Good To Great project is a way to note down what I learned from Jim Collins's excellent book named Good To Great.
 This project will help to steer me in the right direction and remind me about the path that I'm following.